-Beta-blockers are medicines that are used to treat various conditions including angina, high blood pressure, some abnormal heart rhythms, heart failure, myocardial infarction (heart attack), anxiety, overactive thyroid symptoms, glaucoma and migraine.
+Beta-blockers are medicines that are used to treat various conditions.
+These include angina, high blood pressure, some abnormal heart rhythms, heart failure, heart attack (myocardial infarction), anxiety, overactive thyroid symptoms, glaucoma and migraine.

 What are beta-blockers and how do they work?

 Beta-blockers are medicines that are used to treat a variety of conditions.
 Their full correct name is beta-adrenoceptor blocking medicines, but they are commonly just called beta-blockers.
 There are several types of beta-blocker.
-They include: acebutolol, atenolol, bisoprolol, carvedilol, celiprolol, esmolol, labetalol, metoprolol, nadolol, nebivolol, oxprenolol, pindolol, sotalol, propranolol, timolol.
+They include acebutolol, atenolol, bisoprolol, carvedilol, celiprolol, labetalol, metoprolol, nadolol, nebivolol, oxprenolol, pindolol, sotalol, propranolol and timolol.
 Each type has one or more brand names.

 Beta-blockers work by blocking the transmission of certain nerve impulses.
 The ends of some nerves release a chemical (neurotransmitter) called noradrenaline when the nerve is stimulated.
 This chemical then stimulates beta-adrenergic receptors.
 These receptors are tiny structures which occur on cells in various parts of the body including the heart, brain, and blood vessels.
 When these receptors are stimulated, they cause various effects.
 For example, nerve impulses to the heart can stimulate beta-adrenergic receptors on heart cells.
 This causes an increase in the force and rate of the heartbeat.